oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/_index.md

 +++

 The Quick Start guide provides a simple tutorial to help you get the operator up and running quickly.
 Use this Quick Start guide to create a WebLogic Server deployment in a Kubernetes cluster with the WebLogic Kubernetes Operator (the "operator").
-Please note that this walk-through is for demonstration purposes only, not for use in production.
+Please note that this walk-through is for demonstration purposes _only_, not for use in production.
 These instructions assume that you are already familiar with Kubernetes.
 If you need more detailed instructions, please refer to [Manage operators]({{< relref "/managing-operators/_index.md" >}}).